Notify me

 Throughout the evolution of the watch, the watchmaking industry has historically been associated with craftsmanship, precision, and heritage.
 In recent years, many watchmaking companies have begun embracing sustainability as a guiding principle in their operations, as well as watches having evolved from being mainly about functionality, to now being increasingly focused on story and concept.

 One of the key aspects of sustainable watchmaking lies in responsible sourcing of materials.
 This includes the procurement of metals and gemstones used in watch components, as well as the organic materials used in some.
-Companies are increasingly focusing on ethically sourced materials, ensuring they are obtained in ways that minimize environmental impact and promote fair labor practices.
+Companies are increasingly focusing on ethically sourced materials, ensuring they are obtained in ways that minimize environmental impact and promote fair labour practices.
 For instance, the use of conflict-free diamonds and recycled precious metals has gained traction, reducing the negative social and environmental effects associated with mining.

 Moreover, watchmakers are exploring innovative materials that are eco-friendly and sustainable.
 This involves utilizing recycled or upcycled materials for watch components, such as cases made from reclaimed ocean plastic or straps crafted from recycled textiles.
 Additionally, experimenting with alternative materials like sustainable ceramics, responsibly sourced wood, or bio-based polymers offers both novelty and a reduced ecological footprint.